Thiird/Thiird.github.io/src/blogs/1_embedded_systems_overview/blog.md

 In the case of a desktop mouse, the input components are the buttons, scroll wheel and motion sensor.

-<h3 id="computational-unit">2.1.2 Computational Unit</h3>
+<h3 id="computational-unit">2.1.2 Computational Units</h3>

 This is the core of the system, this is where the actual computation is performed.

 Computational Units, <span tt="CU">CU</span>s from now on, are <span tt="IC">integrated circuits</span> that implement some kind of computer.

+Most embedded systems have only one <span tt="CU">CU</span>, but it's common for more advanced systems to have more than one, either on the same or separate <span tt="PCB">PCB</span>s.

-There are several different kinds of computational units, so let's start from the one present in desktop PCs: the CPU.
+Architecture wise, there are a few different kind of computational units.
+Let's start from the one present in desktop PCs: the <span tt="CPU">CPU</span>.

 <div class="highlight-box">
-The <strong>Central Processing Unit</strong> (CPU) is an integrated circuit that implements a computer capable of performing a fixed number of operations.
+The <strong>Central Processing Unit</strong> (<span tt="CPU">CPU</span>) is an integrated circuit that implements a computer capable of performing a fixed number of operations.
 These operations are called <strong>machine instructions</strong>.
-Once turned on, the CPU starts executing the machine instructions specified in a program, which is a finite list of machine instructions.
-The set of all valid machine instructions that a program can use, is defined in the <strong>Instruction Set Architecture</strong> (<span tt="isa">ISA</span>) of the CPU.
-Changing the program changes what the CPU does, which <span tt="cpu_non_triviality">makes the CPU a general-purpose computer</span>.
+Once turned on, the <span tt="CPU">CPU</span> starts executing the machine instructions specified in a program, which is a finite list of machine instructions.
+The set of all valid machine instructions that a program can use, is defined in the <strong>Instruction Set Architecture</strong> (<span tt="isa">ISA</span>) of the <span tt="CPU">CPU</span>.
+Changing the program changes what the <span tt="CPU">CPU</span> does, which <span tt="cpu_non_triviality">makes the <span tt="CPU">CPU</span> a general-purpose computer</span>.
 </div>

-In embedded systems, <span tt="cpu_types">many different types of CPUs</span> are used as the computational unit.
-The terminology can be confusing at first, as we use different names based on clock speed, core count, integrated RAM size and capabilities.
+In embedded systems, <span tt="cpu_types">many different types of <span tt="CPU">CPU</span>s</span> are used as the computational unit.
+The difference in name tries to capture the difference in clock speed, core count, presence of integrated RAM and capabilities.

-The flexibility that CPUs have comes at the cost of speed.
-Following a list of instructions takes time, as the CPU needs to read the next instruction, activate the part of the chip that does that, and then actually execute it.
-This is called the [<em>Fetch-Decode-Execute</em>](https://en.wikipedia.org/wiki/Instruction_cycle) cycle: the CPU fetches the next instruction, decodes it, and then executes it.
+The flexibility that <span tt="CPU">CPU</span>s have comes at the cost of speed.
+Following a list of instructions takes time, as the <span tt="CPU">CPU</span> needs to read the next instruction, activate the part of the chip that does that, and then actually execute it.
+This is called the [<em>Fetch-Decode-Execute</em>](https://en.wikipedia.org/wiki/Instruction_cycle) cycle: the <span tt="CPU">CPU</span> fetches the next instruction, decodes it, and then executes it.

-The F-D-E cycle is less than ideal for applications where the computation to be performed is 'already known' and maximum speed is required.
-Think of high-performance applications like <span tt="dsp_example">digital signal processing</span>, where we can't waste time fetching and decoding instructions.
+The F-D-E cycle is less than ideal for applications where the computation to be performed is 'already known', and maximum speed is required.
+Think of high-performance applications like <span tt="dsp_example">digital signal processing</span>.
 What we need in those cases, is to trade all the flexibility for all the speed.

 We can achieve this with an <strong>ASIC</strong>.